NeoSahadeo/journal/src/posts/2025-05-17-creating-plugins-for-sextant.md

 *   window.sextant\_events.\[METHOD\]

 Something you might want to do is have your plugin data be available to the components you inject.
 Sextant provides a event structure similar to normal Javascript.
-To event listener code is in the **utils.ts** file.
+The event listener code is in the **utils.ts** file.
 Methods exposed: `addEventListener` `dispatchEvent` `removeEventListener`

 For example, in the **BetterStream** plugin, we stream data to the components using the dispatch event handler.